dnzengou/products-correlation/correlation/products-correlation.md

 Nevertheless, beware that “Correlation does not imply causation”.
 Spurious statistical associations can be found in a multitude of quantities, simply due to chance.
 Often, a relationship may appear to be causal through high correlation due to some unobserved variables.

 Assuming we deal with linear data,<br>
+**Pearson Correlation coefficient** </br>
-the ***Pearson Correlation coefficient*** (also known as Pearson's r, most common measure of correlation) helps quantifying the degree to which a relationship between two variables can be described by a line.
+(also known as Pearson's r, most common measure of correlation) helps quantifying the degree to which a relationship between two variables can be described by a line.
 Mathematically, it is defined as ***the covariance between two vectors, normalized by the product of their standard deviations***.
 Alternatively, we can consider the correlation between X and Y as mathematically equivalent to the slope of the regression line of Y and X  to, standardized by the ratio of their standard deviations<br>

 Let's briefly introduce the concept of covariance, that is of a statistical measure of association between two variables X and Y. Thus related to Pearson's r.<br>
 ![covariance](img/covariance.png)</br>